Global online ESL market size in 2024?

 Or, you may embracing of business but perceive yourself as..

-• Someone who lacks business skills such as sales and marketing or finds the idea of selling themselves or their services terrifying/overwhelming;
+• Someone who lacks business skills such as marketing or finds the idea of selling their services terrifying/overwhelming;

 • Someone who is afraid to ‘put themselves out there’, to use social media or to build a web presence;

-• Lacking confidence or feeling like you don’t deserve $100+ AUD/hr because of ideas from your previous experiences and/or upbringing.
+• Lacking confidence or feeling like you don’t deserve $100+ AUD/hr because of ideas from your previous experiences.

 I’ve written about my own freelance challenges over the years (including chronically undercharging due to my low-income upbringing and a healthy does of insecurity) and this process can take time plus some trial and error.
 Sales is a skill that you learn by doing.
 You can build a business from a small roster of private students, slowly and without dancing around on TikTok.

-It’s completely possible BUT you have to have the mindset that: 1) You will commit to starting a freelance business; and 2) You believe that you will make it succeed.
+You have to have the mindset that: 1) You will commit to a freelance business; and 2) You believe that you will make it succeed.

 If you identify any of these potential obstacles in yourself, it’s definitely worth taking an hour (why not right now?) to sit down in a quiet place and write down what your current mindset around teaching and business is and any fears or concerns before moving on to the next step.
 Challenge yourself to clearly identify what in your mindset is holding you back.
 Once you know this, you can begin to work on it and to seek out others to help.
 Reach out for coaching if you need a hand.
 I’ve overcome these challenges myself and worked with many teachers in the past two years to overcome them too.